Bloom Doom Table Top Exercise prepares members for Cyanotoxin response

 The systems were funded with federal grants which the cities obtained with help from the Consortium and the Regional Disaster Preparedness Organization.
 The addition of Milwaukie and Gresham’s trailers brings the region's total number of MWTS’s to seven, and the number of people that can be served daily from 50,000 to 70,000.
 Posted January, 2018.

-Tualatin Valley Water District and City of Tualatin Partner to Bring Forth Flow and Eddy
+Tualatin Valley Water District and City of Tualatin Partner to Build Flow and Eddy

 Building Flow and Eddy, the aptly named emergency water pump stations, enhances service options for Tualatin Valley Water District (TVWD) and the City of Tualatin.
 Portions of their service areas are dependent mostly on the City of Portland’s Washington County Supply Line for water.
 In the event of a large earthquake or other major disaster, this single supply line could be damaged or cut off, leaving some TVWD and Tualatin customers without water.
 The two jurisdictions partnered to design and build Flow and Eddy – twin mobile pump stations capable of supplying 10 MGD (million gallons per day) of water from a different water source to their customers.